What is Lung Cancer ?

 - Small Cell Carcinomas

 Large cell carcinomas, also called undifferentiated carcinomas, comprise 10%-15% of all lung cancers.
 These cancer types have a strong propensity to spread to distant sites and lymph nodes.

 - Weakness, moderate shortness of breath or achiness

 Up to 5 percent of lung cancers account for bronchial carcinoids.
 Such tumors are usually tiny when diagnosed and most often occur in people under the age of 30-40.
-Carcinoid tumors may metastasize due to cigarette smoking, and a small proportion of these tumors secrete hormone-like substances.
+Carcinoid tumors may metastasize due to cigarette smoking, and a small proportion of these lung cancer tumors secrete hormone-like substances.
 In general, carcinoids develop and spread more slowly than bronchogenic cancers, and many are identified early enough for surgical removal.